 Jubiloaks is a voluntary association formed in Oakley in May 2012.
-Jubiloaks' aims are to plant and maintain native woods, trees, hedgerows, meadows and wildflowers, and to emulate The Woodland Trust by working with others to plant more native trees, to protect woods, trees and their wildlife for the future, and to inspire everyone to enjoy and value woods and trees.
-Jubiloaks is a member of Natural Basingstoke, an association of conservation groups in the Borough of Basingstoke and Deane.
+Jubiloaks' aims are to plant and maintain native woods, hedgerows, meadows and wildflowers, and to emulate The Woodland Trust by working with others to plant more native trees, protecting woods and their wildlife for the future and inspiring everyone to enjoy and value them.
+Jubiloaks is a member of Natural Basingstoke, an association of conservation groups in the borough of Basingstoke and Deane.

-Jubiloaks works on looking after the new multi-user pathway between St John's in Oakley and Kempshott in Basingstoke which was opened in November 2011 by Hampshire County Council, Basingstoke and Deane Borough Council and the Manydown Company.
-Jubiloaks has morning working parties on the second and third Wednesdays and on the last Saturday in the month doing conservation work on this pathway.
+Jubiloaks helps to look after the multi-user pathway between Oakley and Kempshott in Basingstoke, which was opened in November 2011.
+The group has morning work parties on the second and third Wednesdays and last Saturday of the month, undertaking conservation work on the pathway.

-New members over the age of 16 (and anyone under age 16 but accompanied by a responsible adult) are always welcome.
-No subscription is payable - just come along and help with the work and join in the fun!
+New members are always welcome (including children, accompanied by a responsible adult).
+No subscription is payable - just come along to help and join in the fun!

 Kempshott Conservation Group